yiphei/yif-AI/learned_dropout/README.md

 ### Dropout L1 norm penalty

 Intuitively, one should desire for more dropout (e.g. more 1s in $M$).
 This intuition stems from the Occam's razor or Minimum Description Length principle.
-Yet, solely adding learned dropout does not incentivize the model to favor more dropout.
-In fact, the opposite would happen because the loss function will incentivize the model to use less dropout.
-The Dropout L1 norm serves to counter the otherwise degenerate tendency.
+This is analogous to desiring fewer experts per token in MoE.
+Yet, the model itself does not favor more dropout.
+In fact, the opposite would happen because the loss function will incentivize the model to use more compute, hence less dropout.
+To counter this, the Dropout L1 norm penalty is used.
 The L1 norm ${L_1}$ is just the canonical function

 $$ L_1(\mathbf{m}) = |\mathbf{m}|_1$$